path = untar_data(URLs.MNIST_TINY)

 get_c (dls)

-Let’s show how to use those functions to grab the mnist dataset in a Datasets
+Let’s show how to use those functions to grab the mnist dataset in a Datasets.
+First we grab all the images.

 Then we split between train and validation depending on the folder.